Scrashdown/PRU-Audio-Processing/Report/Report.md

 It is essentially an efficient implementation of a moving-average filter which uses only additions and subtractions and also has a finite impulse response (FIR).
 Although the PRU is capable of performing unsigned integer multiplications (required by other types of FIR filters) by using its Multiply and Accumulate Unit, they take several more cycles to execute than the one-cycle instructions used for regular additions and subtractions.
 Since our goal is to handle several channels at once with very tight timing constraints, computational savings really matter.

 A CIC filter also has a drawback however.
 Its frequency response is far from the ideal flat response with a sharp cutoff we would like to have.
 To get a sharper cutoff, it is necessary to append another filter to it, commonly called a compensation filter.
-That said, since our CIC filter's output is at a lower rate (64 kHz for now) than its input (~ 1.028 MHz), applying this filter after the CIC one will require much less computational resources than applying it on the raw, very high rate input signal from the microphones.
+That said, since a CIC filter's output is usually at a much lower rate (64 kHz for now) than its input (~ 1.028 MHz), applying this filter after the CIC one will require much less computational resources than applying it on the raw, very high rate input signal from the microphones.

+In general, CIC filters are well suited as an efficient first filtering step, which efficiently downsamples the signal and gets rid of some of the higher frequencies.
+The reduced sample rate of the output reduces the computational power needed for additional FIR compensation filters, and therefore compensates their higher complexity.

 ![Example power response of the filter](Pictures/CIC_power_resp.png)